Public event. Please register in advance using the form available here.

 This project was developed in collaboration with Sofia Lambrou.
 Their work together began with Cremisan Herbarium, a research exploring ecology and memory through plants from the Cremisan Valley.
 Bringing together sound, image, and ecological research, this ongoing exchange shapes both the experimental structure of the project and its presentation.

-There’ll be cold drinks and tasty treats to share during the event.
+There will be cold drinks and Palestinian snacks to share during the event, cooked by Shaima Hamad.

 Nisreen Tahhan.
 Multidisciplinary artist, architect, and cultural practitioner working across photography, installation, and material research.
 Her practice focuses on socially engaged approaches combining analogue photography, alternative printing methods, and sculptural work.
 She is currently developing Bayn al-Nakhlatayn in Jericho, a space dedicated to research and workshops using natural materials such as banana leaves, palm fibres, and organic residues to develop slow, material-based approaches to documentation and land-based practice.